roipatents/GnE/src/GenderNameEstimator.CommandLine/README.txt

   -s, --summary <summary>                                                                      The path to the output summary file.
 It defaults to the name of the input file with "-appendend.txt" in place of the extension.
 This option only
                                                                                                applies to CSV processing -n, --nh, --no-headers                                                                       Indicates that the input file does not have a header row
   --rows-to-skip, --skip <rows-to-skip>                                                        The number of input rows to skip.
-It only applies to XSLX files and must be >= 0 [default: 0]
+It only applies to XLSX files and must be >= 0 [default: 0]
   --rows-to-trim, --trim <rows-to-trim>                                                        The number of input rows to trim from the end of the data set.
-It only applies to XSLX files and must be >= 0 [default: 0]
+It only applies to XLSX files and must be >= 0 [default: 0]
   -w, --sheet, --worksheet <worksheet>                                                         Indicates the name or index of the worksheet to process.
-It only applies to XSLX files.
+It only applies to XLSX files.
 By default, the active worksheet in the XLSX file is used
   --version                                                                                    Show version information -?, -h, --help                                                                               Show help and usage information